-There is a good system of public transportation on Santiago.
-Mini-busses are cruising around the centers of the cities such as Praia, Assomada, or Tarrafal until they find enough passengers – and then off they race!
+There is a good system of public transportation in Santiago.
+Mini-busses cruise around the centers of the cities such as Praia, Assomada, or Tarrafal until they find enough passengers – and then off they race!

 During the day, busses are plenty so you shouldn’t get stuck if you go on a day trip.

 Since I wanted to stay close to the action – whatever this means in sleepy Praia – I chose to stay on the Platô.

 But again: Cape Verde is not a very cheap country to travel – hotel prices are generally about the same as in Southern Europe.

 Especially if you arrive late at the airport – or port – of Praia, make sure that your accommodation sends a taxi to pick you up.
 I don’t want to make you paranoid, but better safe than sorry.

 Where to Eat